farooqalwi/pelican-web/content/Assembly 2.md

-Title: Assembly Language 2
+Title: A program to print a string.
 Date: 2021-04-23 03:02 PM
-Tags: Assembly
+Tags: Assembly Language
-Category: Assembly
+Category: Programming Exercise
 Authors: Alwi

 ## Objective: Write a program to print a string. (i.e. ALWI)